-- (a) constitutes an offence under section 8, 9, 10 or 11 of the Terrorism Law and, for the purposes of this definition, the "purposes of terrorism" shall include, to the extent that they do not already do so - - (i) any attempt, conspiracy or incitement to carry out terrorism within the meaning of section 1 of the Terrorism Law, or - (ii) aiding, abetting, counselling or procuring the carrying out of such terrorism, - (b) constitutes an attempt, conspiracy or incitement to commit an offence specified in paragraph (a), - (c) constitutes aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a), or irrespective of the value of the property involved, and for the purposes of this definition having possession of any property shall be taken to be doing an act in relation to it,
+- (a) constitutes an offence under section 8, 9, 10 or11 of the Terrorism Law and, for the purposes of - n Alderney Ordinance No. of 2007.

+- (i) any attempt, conspiracy or incitement to carry out terrorism within the meaning of section 1 of the Terrorism Law, or - (ii) aiding, abetting, counselling or procuring the carrying out of such terrorism, - (b) constitutes an attempt, conspiracy or incitement to commit an offence specified in paragraph (a), - (c) constitutes aiding, abetting, counselling or procuring the commission of an offence specified in paragraph (a), or - (d) would, in the case of an act done otherwise than in the Bailiwick, constitute an offence specified in paragraph (a), (b) or (c) if done in the Bailiwick, irrespective of the value of the property involved, and for the purposes of this definition having possession of any property shall be taken to be doing an act in relation to it,